-General Stone played by Paul Langton tells “Dr Penner, science is your business” here is where the delineation of who has the authority in terms of scientific knowledge and military control are synthesized.
-The disclosure of the structured military institution for this plot is now set forth for us, so that we know who will take charge of “protecting us” from the enemy by subsuming the work of a diligent scientific community who will work to find a remedy that the military will implement.
+General Stone played by Paul Langton tells “Dr Penner, science is your business” Here is where the delineation of who has the authority in terms of scientific knowledge and military control is synthesized.
+The disclosure of the structured military institution for this plot is now set forth for us so that we know who will take charge of “protecting us” from the enemy by subsuming the work of a diligent scientific community that will work to find a remedy that the military will implement.
 Science is still under the control of the military authority.

 The tree branches and leaves move aside as if something passes through them.
 Penner finishes his eulogy by pledging not to work on anything destructive again.

 Now Phyllis, Dr Penner’s daughter is with Dr John Lamont who asks how her father is doing.
 Lamont is sorry he’s quit the commission.
 She says it’s become an obsession with her father.
 They shake hands.
 He tells her it’s been good to see her.
 Phyllis adds that it’s been a long time, but we get the feeling that there is no romantic feeling for Lamont at all.